 Hang out in Lahaina

-My favourite place to stay in Maui is definitely Lahaina on the west side.
+My favourite place to stay in Maui is Lahaina, on the west side of the island.
 It has beautiful beaches, is in close proximity to heaps of great snorkel spots, has a bustling main street lined with shops and restaurants, yet still doesn’t have anywhere near the tourist buzz of Kaanapali’s resort-crammed coastline.
-Lahaina Shores is a beautiful place to stay with its own private beach, or the Aina Nalu condos set a few blocks back from the water is a cheaper and still lovely option.

 Drive the Road to Hana

 One of the most famous road trips of all time, the Road to Hana is a day-long drive snaking along Maui’s north coast Hana Highway to the surprisingly small town of the same name.
-The drive itself is a bit miserable, to be honest..
-It’s a lot of hours on a narrow, often sketchy, painfully windy road, but the stops along the way make it all worthwhile, and that’s really saying something.
-Expect to see stunning beaches, beautiful forests, and more waterfalls than you can shake a stick at.
+The drive itself is a bit miserable, to be honest— it’s a lot of hours on a narrow, often sketchy, painfully windy road, but the stops along the way make it all worthwhile.
+Expect to see stunning beaches, beautiful forests, and non-stop waterfalls.

 Read more about our eventful Road to Hana trip in this blog post.